top of page

 Local Economic Development Act (LEDA)

 A discretionary state incentive that may be used as a grant to support a company's capital investment in land, building, or infrastructure.
-Grant amounts are determine on a project-by-project basis.
+Grant amounts are determined on a project-by-project basis.

 High Wage Jobs Tax Credit (HWJTC)